 SYNOPSIS OF AREA OF INTEREST: His research interests include the etiology and prevention of diabetes-related complications, especially cardiovascular disease; quality improvement in chronic disease, and ethnic disparities in health and healthcare.

 DETAILED AREA OF INTEREST: Dr. Bertoni’s research activities involve field center management, recruitment, and events ascertainment/adjudication for a variety of epidemiologic studies and clinical trials in which diabetes is the major focus or an important secondary focus.
 These have allowed for investigations into the relationship between diabetes and its cardiovascular complications.
-Dr. Bertoni is currently a co-investigator in the Multi Ethnic Study of Atherosclerosis (MESA) and the MESA-Family genetic study.
-For these two related studies he is the Field Center medical director.
+Dr. Bertoni is currently a co-investigator in the Multi Ethnic Study of Atherosclerosis (MESA) for which he is the Field Center medical director.
 He is also co-Principal Investigator in a MESA ancillary study focused on Heart Failure in the 6th exam cycle.
 He is also a co-investigator in the Atherosclerosis In Communities (ARIC) cohort study, serving on the heart failure committee.
 Currently his is Principal Investigator of the Jackson Heart Study Diabetes Obesity Working Group, which was established to facilitate and promote analyses of diabetes and obesity in this African American cohort based in Jackson, MS. He has Coordinating Center experience as a co-investigator in the NIDDK-funded Look AHEAD trial of weight loss in type 2 diabetes, for which he serves on the study Safety and Economic Evaluation committees; he is also a part of the CoC outcomes working group.
 He is also a co-investigator in the ACCORD trial of glucose, blood pressure, and lipid control in type 2 diabetes and is responsible for blood pressure data monitoring in 12 southeastern clinics, and serves as an adjudicator on the Morbidity and Mortality committee.
 Finally, he is leading the Lifestyle Intervention for Treatment of Diabetes (LIFT) trial, which is focused on overweight and obese adults with type 2 diabetes in the Forsyth County area.
 These experiences have led to his collaboration with Regenerative Medicine.
 There are many potential applications of this field to diabetes, be it replacement therapy aiming to correct the underlying pathophysiology of diabetes, or in ameliorating/ reversing the cardiovascular complications.
 His expertise with human-subjects research and epidemiology lend itself well to the translation of basic science research to the clinical arena.